globalgov/manystates/README.md

 issues](https://img.shields.io/github/issues-raw/globalgov/manystates)
 <!-- badges: end -->

-`manystates` is a data package within the [`{manydata}` ecosystem](https://github.com/globalgov) of qPackages.
+`manystates` is a data package within the [many universe of packages](https://github.com/globalgov).
 It contains an ensemble of datasets currently available on states in the world, including information on states’ beginning and, where applicable, end dates, regime characteristics, and state leaders.
 An important aim of `manystates` is to record and include states as far back in history as possible.
 The package is geared towards global governance research, but can also be used by anyone interested in state actors across time.